-- (C) The deadline for submitting mandatory prequalification applications and the class or classes of Work for which Offerors must be prequalified if prequalification is a requirement; - (D) The name and title of the District Person designated for receipt of Offers and the contact Person (if different); - (E) Instructions and information concerning the form and submission of Offers, including the address of the office to which Offers must be delivered, any Bid or Proposal security requirements, and any other required information or special information, e.g., whether Offers may be submitted by facsimile or electronic means (See PPS-49-0300 regarding Facsimile Bids or Proposals and PPS-49-0310 regarding Electronic Procurement); - (F) The time, date, and place of Opening; - (G) The time and date of Closing after which the District will not accept Offers, which time must be not less than five Days after the date of the last publication of the advertisement.
+- (iii) That statements made by the District's representatives at the conference are not binding on the District unless confirmed by Written Addendum. - (C) The deadline for submitting mandatory prequalification applications and the class or classes of Work for which Offerors must be prequalified if prequalification is a requirement; - (D) The name and title of the District Person designated for receipt of Offers and the contact Person (if different); - (E) Instructions and information concerning the form and submission of Offers, including the address of the office to which Offers must be delivered, any Bid or Proposal security requirements, and any other required information or special information, e.g., whether Offers may be submitted by facsimile or electronic means (See PPS- 49-0300 regarding Facsimile Bids or Proposals and PPS- 49-0310 regarding Electronic Procurement); - (F) The time, date, and place of Opening; - (G) The time and date of Closing after which the District will not accept Offers, which time must be not less than five Days after the date of the last publication of the advertisement.
 Although a minimum of five Days is prescribed, the District is encouraged to use at least a 14-Day solicitation period when feasible.
-If the District is issuing an ITB that may result in a Public Improvement Contract with a value in excess of \$100,000, the District must designate a time of Closing consistent with the first-tier subcontractor disclosure requirements of ORS 279C.370(1)(b) and PPS-49-0360.
-For timing issues relating to Addenda, see PPS-49-0250; - (H) The office where the Specifications for the Work may be reviewed; - (I) A statement that each Bidder to an ITB must identify whether the Bidder is a "resident Bidder," as defined in ORS 279A.120; - (J) If the Contract resulting from a solicitation will be a Contract for a Public Work subject to ORS 279C.800 through 279C.870 or the Davis-Bacon Act (40 U.S.C.
-3141 to 3148, a statement that no Offer will be received or considered by the District unless the Offer contains a statement by the Offeror as a part of its Offer that "Contractor agrees to be bound by and will comply with the provisions of ORS 279C.838, ORS 279C.840, or 40 U.S.C.
-3141 to 3148": - (K) A statement that the District will not receive or consider an Offer for a Public Improvement Contract unless the Offeror is registered with the Construction Contractors Board or is licensed by the State Landscape Contractors Board as specified in PPS-49-0230; - (L) Whether a Contractor or a subcontractor under the Contract must be licensed under ORS 468A.720 regarding asbestos abatement projects; - (M) Contractor's certification of nondiscrimination in obtaining required subcontractors in accordance with ORS 279A.110(4).
-(See PPS-49-0440(3)); - (N) How the District will notify Offerors of Addenda and how the District will make Addenda available (see PPS-49-0250); and - (O) When applicable, instructions and forms regarding First-Tier Subcontractor Disclosure requirements, as set forth in PPS-49-0360.
+If the District is issuing an ITB that may result in a Public Improvement Contract with a value in excess of \$100,000, the District must designate a time of Closing consistent with the first-tier subcontractor disclosure requirements of ORS 279C.370(1)(b) and PPS- 49-0360.
+For timing issues relating to Addenda, see PPS- 49-0250; - (H) The office where the Specifications for the Work may be reviewed; - (I) A statement that each Bidder to an ITB must identify whether the Bidder is a "resident Bidder," as defined in ORS 279A.120; - (J) If the Contract resulting from a solicitation will be a Contract for a Public Work subject to ORS 279C.800 through 279C.870 or the Davis-Bacon Act (40 U.S.C.
+3141 to 3148, a statement that no Offer will be received or considered by the District unless the Offer contains a statement by the Offeror as a part of its Offer that "Contractor agrees to be bound by and will comply with the provisions of ORS 279C.838, ORS-279C.840, or 40 U.S.C.
+3141 to 3148"; - (K) A statement that the District will not receive or consider an Offer for a Public Improvement Contract unless the Offeror is registered with the Construction Contractors Board or is licensed by the State Landscape Contractors Board as specified in PPS- 49-0230; - (L) Whether a Contractor or a subcontractor under the Contract must be licensed under ORS 468A.720 regarding asbestos abatement projects; - (M) Contractor's certification of nondiscrimination in obtaining required subcontractors in accordance with ORS 279A.110(4).
+(See (see PPS- 49-0440(3)); - (N) How the District will notify Offerors of Addenda and how the District will make Addenda available (see PPS- 49-0250); and - (O) When applicable, instructions and forms regarding First-Tier Subcontractor Disclosure requirements, as set forth in PPS- 49-0360. - (b) Evaluation Process.